day8/re-frame/docs/clojurescript.md

 The accumulation function should combine the current, running accumulation, with the new element, and return an updated accumulation. `#!clj +` works because it can take two arguments and it will return a new accumulation of the two.

-Because there are three elements in the collection, there are three steps in the reduction.
+Because there are three elements in our example collection  `#!clj [1 2 4]`, there are three steps in the reduction.
+If our collection had 100 elements, there would be 100 steps in the reduction.

 This is effectively what reduce will compute for the example above:
 ```clj